 • Call 911.
 If you have poor cell reception, ride or hike to higher ground.
 Note that cell reception varies across the CAMBA system, and is non-existent on some trails.

 • Tell the dispatcher the nature and severity of your emergency.
+Many intersections also have an Emergency Location Marker labeled with U.S. National Grid (USNG) coordinates used for emergency services, expressed in two rows of four numerals.
+USNG coordinates will provides emergency services information on your specific location.
 Use the nearest Emergency Location Marker to provide the U.S. National Grid (USNG) coordinates that identify your location (the two rows of four large numerals describe your location.
 If requested by the dispatcher, also read the small numbers and letters at the top of the Emergency Location Marker).

-• You may also determine the USNG coordinates for your location using the USNG app, which you should install on your phone in advance of your ride.
+• We provide signage at intersections but it is more valuable for you to have your specific location.
+You may also determine the USNG coordinates for your location using a USNG app, which you should install on your phone in advance of your ride.
 It functions without cell coverage and it is free.
+Download an app to have on your phone so you will always know exactly where you are.
+Learn more about available apps from the US National Grid Information Center.

 • If you are not at an intersection with an Emergency Location Marker and unable to use the USNG app on your phone, you may need to ride or walk ahead or back to locate the nearest marker.
 Markers are located at 1/2 mile intervals or more frequently.